AdhamAfis/AutomataViz/README.md

 - **Tooltips**:
   - Hover over the visualization for information about states and transitions

+## Understanding Graph Visualization

+The visualization of automata in this application uses directed graphs to represent both NFAs and DFAs, with special attention to making the graphs clear and intuitive.

+### Graph Structure

+- **States (Nodes)**: Each state in the automaton is represented as a circular node labeled with its name (e.g., "q0", "q1", etc.)
+- **Transitions (Edges)**: Transitions between states are shown as directed arrows labeled with the input symbols that trigger the transition

+### Layout Algorithms

+The application automatically selects the best layout algorithm based on the size and complexity of the automaton:

+1. **Circle Layout**: For small automata (≤5 states), states are arranged in a circle for a compact representation
+2. **Hierarchical Layout**: For medium and large automata (>5 states), states are organized in a left-to-right or top-to-bottom flow, with the start state typically at the left/top and accept states toward the right/bottom

+### Special Visualizations

+- **Self-Loops**: When a state transitions to itself (common with Kleene star operations like `a*`), the loop is drawn with a distinctive blue color and positioned with clear spacing to make it more visible
+- **Multi-Symbol Transitions**: When multiple symbols can trigger the same transition, they are grouped together (e.g., "a,b,c" or "a-z" for ranges)
+- **Epsilon Transitions (NFA only)**: Empty transitions are shown as red dashed lines labeled with "ε"

+### Layout Optimization

+For complex automata:
+- Edge crossings are minimized where possible
+- State spacing is optimized for readability
+- Similar transitions are grouped and labeled efficiently
+- Long labels for transitions with many symbols are simplified to ranges or counts

+### Interactive Features

+- **Zoom**: Use the zoom controls to focus on specific parts of larger automata
+- **Pan**: Drag the visualization to move around when viewing large automata
+- **Reset View**: Return to the original view with the Reset button
+- **Tooltips**: Hover over states and transitions to see additional information

+### Visual Distinction

+The clear visual distinction between different types of states and transitions helps highlight the structure and behavior of the automaton:
+- Start and accept states are immediately identifiable by their distinctive colors
+- Self-loops are visually emphasized to highlight repetition patterns
+- Epsilon transitions in NFAs stand out with their red dashed appearance

+## Visualization Examples

+*This section will include screenshots demonstrating various visualizations:*

+1. **Simple DFA Example**: A visualization of a small DFA for a simple regex like `a(b|c)*`
+2. **NFA and DFA Comparison**: Side-by-side visualization showing an NFA and its equivalent DFA
+3. **Complex Automaton**: Visualization of a larger automaton with many states and transitions
+4. **Loop Visualization**: Close-up example of how loops are displayed
+5. **Epsilon Transitions**: Example showing epsilon transitions in an NFA

+*Screenshots will be added in a future update.*

 ## Examples

 The application can handle complex regular expressions such as: